Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments

 for all $i \in N$.
 As illustrated in Figure~\ref{fig:lower-bound-of-non-identical-valuations-for-prop}, each period of length $n^2$ is divided into $n$ blocks of length $n$, and agent $i$ is only interested in the items in the $i$-th block in each period $c$ with $n^{2c}$ valuation for each of these items.
-It suffices to show that, for every $k \geq 2n$, the first $nk - n^2$ items belong to one agent in round $nk$ and belong to a different agent in round $nk + n$.
-Since in this case, if we assume that $T \gg n$, the number of adjustments required is at least $\sum_{k=2n}^{T/n - 1} (nk - n^2) = \Theta(T^2 / n)$, where we assume $T \gg n$.
+It suffices to show that, for every $k \geq 2n$, the first $nk - n^2$ items belong to one agent in round $nk$ and another agent in round $nk + n$.
+Since it follows that the number of adjustments is at least $\sum_{k=2n}^{T/n - 1} (nk - n^2) = \Theta(T^2 / n)$, where we assume $T \gg n$.

 We only give the proof for $k$ such that $k$ is a multiple of $n$, and the proof can be easily generalized to any $k \geq 2n$.
-Now we prove that, for any $c \geq 2$ and $k = cn$, the first $nk - n^2 = (c - 1) n^2$ items belong to agent $1$ in round $nk$ and belong to agent $2$ in round $nk + n$.
+Now we show that for any $c \geq 2$ and $k = cn$, the first $nk - n^2 = (c - 1) n^2$ items belong to agent $1$ in round $nk$ and belong to agent $2$ in round $nk + n$.
 Note that in round $nk$, the proportional constraint factor for all agents is

 and the total valuation of the first $nk - n^2$ items for each agent is